-As at September 30, 2015, the Company had cash and cash equivalents and short term bank deposits of \$26,909,970 to settle current liabilities of \$1,057,021.
-The net working capital of the Company was \$38,256,290 as at September 30, 2015.
-The Company's cash and cash equivalents and short term bank deposits are deposited with major Canadian banks.
+As at December 31, 2015, the Company had cash and cash equivalents and short term bank deposits of \$25,198,734 to settle current liabilities of \$1,130,830.
+The net working capital of the Company was \$36,548,607 as at December 31, 2015.
+The Company's cash and cash equivalents and short term bank deposits are deposited with major banks.

-The current cash and working capital position of the Company is expected to sufficiently cover our corporate administrative expenditures of approximately \$9 million in the current fiscal year.
-Project expenditures related to the Attikamagen Properties and Sunny Lake Properties will be funded by their respective joint ventures as discussed in the "Mineral Exploration and Development Overview" section above.
+The current cash and working capital position of the Company is expected to sufficiently cover our corporate administrative expenditures of approximately \$8 million in the current fiscal year.
+Project expenditures related to the Attikamagen Properties and Sunny Lake Properties for the current year will be funded by their respective joint ventures as discussed in the "Mineral Exploration and Development Overview" section above, and are not expected to require any new cash contributions from the Company.